 This guide explains who can access state healthcare in Portugal, how to take out health insurance in Portugal, and when to consider private health insurance in Portugal.
 It covers:

 - Portugal’s health insurance system and how to apply

 - Portugal’s health insurance costs and reimbursements

-- What is covered under health insurance in Portugal?
+- What does health insurance in Portugal cover?

 - Other health insurances in Portugal